syntasso/kratix-docs/docs/workshop/part-ii/01-creating-an-api.md

 the provided collectors whereas others will use language specific libraries in their applications.

-Therefore, a truly user-centric API for your Platform may be as simple as:
+Therefore, a truly user-centric API for your platform may be as simple as:

-* *enable data collection: true or false (false by default)*
+- _enable data collection: true or false (false by default)_

 While only a single parameter, you can notice two key aspects in this final API design:

 1. The parameter is named on your internal domain language
-1. Your API codifies the Platform teams opinion (i.e. Fleet Server and Agents are never included)
+1. Your API codifies the platform teams opinion (i.e. Fleet Server and Agents are never included)

 With your API defined, you can start writing your Promise.